quixio/quix-docs/docs/platform/how-to/jupyter-nb.md

 You need to be logged into the platform for this:

-1. Select workspace (you likely only have one)
+1. Select an environment (you likely only have one)

 2. Go to the Data Explorer